movementundercommons/movementundercommons.org/README.md

 # Build

-To build from source, run `npm run build`.
+To start, install dependencies by running `npm i`.
+To generate a production build from source, run `npm run build`.
 To build while ignoring errors from TypeScript linting, run `npm run buildIgnore`.
 To run a local development server for the source code, run `npm run dev`.
-Building and running development servers requires most recently updated Node (21.3.0+) and npm (10.2.4+), due to latest requirements from the underlying Vite package environment.
+Building and running development servers requires updated Node (21.3.0+) and npm (10.2.4+), due to latest requirements from the underlying Vite package environment.
 The resulting build output is placed in a folder named `dist/`.

 # Construction